vulcainjs/vulcainjs.github.io/docs/reference/injection.md

 ```

-The following rules are used :
+The following rules are applied :

 1. Using ```@Inject``` is mandatory to specify parameter injection.
-1. You can mix injected parameter with *classic* parameter but injected parameters must be declared first.
+1. You can mix injected parameters with *classic* parameters however injected parameters must be declared first.
-1. When service start, all services defined in the following folders are automatically registered : api/handlers,
+1. When service starts, all services defined in the following folders are automatically registered : api/handlers,
 api/models, api/services and api/commands.
 1. Scoped services are disposed when the request ends.
 You can provide your own ```dispose``` method.
 1. All scoped services are initialized with a ```requestContext``` property.